cit30900/workbook/_build/html/_sources/dev_environment/windows/4_root_git.md

-# Establish a Root Directory and Install Git
+# Establish a Root Directory and Install Git on Windows

 (devenv:windows:rootdirectory)=
 ## Create a Root Directory